- Monthly Theme: Splatter

 Sean: No. Would you piddle Dr. Hill?

-Sean: So just fyi, Stuart Gordon adapted another Lovecraft story into a movie called From Beyond and it stars both Jeffrey Combs (West) and Barbara Crampton (Megan).
+Sean: So just fyi, Stuart Gordon adapted another Lovecraft story into a movie called From Beyond [Editor’s note: Follow the link to our later discussion of that movie] and it stars both Jeffrey Combs (West) and Barbara Crampton (Megan).
 Crampton plays the Dan Cain role of the colleague and scientist.

 Kristine: Yay!
 Do you think West sat outside Cain’s room when he was fucking Megan and jerked off?
 I do.